jvieira9/installer-scripts/README.md

 ### Script 1 - software.sh

-This script automates the installation of the following software:
+This script has the possibility of installing the following software:

 - Google Chrome
 - Visual Studio Code